Kokopelli-Interfaces/kokopelli-interfaces.github.io/static/markdown/circle/circle.md

   <img src='circle.svg'/>
 </p>

-> Progressive Feature-full Live-Looper
+> Dynamic Fractal Live-Looper

 > Live-loopers are easily used but they lack the ability to express more than a loop of sounds.
 Digital-Audio-Workstations can create perfected timelines of sounds, but the mind energy they require interrupts music flow.
 The `Circle` and `Timeline` modules join to create a workflow with the best of both worlds.
 With `Circle`, one can live-create a timeline of sound with two buttons and a food pedal.
-With `Timeline`, one can navigate the timeline so to pass over again so to add, remove, apply audio-fx to, and shape the volume of sounds.
-The result is a novel music workflow based around live-creation which is very usable while rivaling the power of a DAW.
+With `Timeline`, one can navigate the timeline so to pass over again and add, remove, apply audio-fx to, sequence, and shape the volume of sounds.
+The result is a novel music workflow based around live-creation which rivals the expressivity of the DAW.

 ## Main Panel